Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 reboot
 ```

-Now our CoreOS has been installed sucessfully and ready to login
+Now our CoreOS has been installed successfully and ready to login

 <img src="images/1/reboot.png" Height="400">